 I would like to move Exchange 2000 from a Windows 2000 server to a Windows 2000 cluster.
-Are there any major problems in doing this?
+Are there any major problems

 Generally, no, there shouldn't be any gotchas in doing this.
 Although, since any major procedure involving production servers is capable of going bad, be sure to have a complete backup before proceeding.